Audit Committee Charter

 E.5 Review legal and regulatory matters that may have a material impact on IEEE’s financial statements, related corporate compliance policies, and programs and reports received from regulatory agencies and any observations of the independent auditors or Director of Internal Audit regarding compliance matters.
 Obtain regular updates from the General Counsel, independent counsel, other compliance and ethics officers, and members of management regarding compliance matters and significant legislative and regulatory developments that may affect compliance matters.

 In accordance with Bylaw I-305.1, the Audit Committee shall be comprised of not fewer than three nor more than five members, and be comprised solely of independent directors as such term is defined by the New York Not-For-Profit Corporation Law.
-Members shall be chosen from those who will be serving the first year of a two-year term on the Board of Directors, none of whom shall be a corporate officer.
+Members shall be typically chosen from those who will be serving the first year of a two-year term on the Board of Directors, none of whom shall be a corporate officer.
 If there are an insufficient number of qualified candidates for Committee membership available from the first-year Board members, the Board of Directors may appoint a second-year Board member for a one-year term.

 Each member of the Audit Committee must be financially independent of IEEE.
 No Audit Committee members shall be considered for or receive any compensated advisory contracts from IEEE during the term of service on the Committee.

-In addition, at least one member of the Audit Committee shall qualify as a Financial Expert and be appointed to such designation by the Board of Directors on the recommendation of the Nominations & Appointments Committee.
+Furthermore, at least one member of the Audit Committee shall qualify as a Financial Expert and be appointed to such designation by the Board of Directors on the recommendation of the Nominations & Appointments Committee.
 An Audit Committee Financial Expert shall be selected considering the following attributes:

-- An understanding of generally accepted accounting principles and financial statements
+- An understanding of generally accepted accounting principles and financial statements;

-- The ability to assess the general application of such principles in connection with the accounting for estimates, accruals and reserves
+- The ability to assess the general application of such principles in connection with the accounting for estimates, accruals and reserves;

-- Experience preparing, auditing, analyzing, or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by IEEE's financial statements, or experience actively supervising one or more persons engaged in such activities
+- Experience preparing, auditing, analyzing, or evaluating financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by IEEE's financial statements, or experience in actively supervising one or more persons engaged in such activities;

-- An understanding of internal controls and procedures for financial reporting
+- An understanding of internal controls and procedures for financial reporting;

 - An understanding of audit committee functions.